 There are seven countries where you can fly to visit Palau.
-This infographic by Palau Dive Adventures sum up where and when you can fly to the island.
+This infographic by Palau Dive Adventures sums up where and when you can fly to the island.
 To check latest rates for flights going to Palau, click here.

 CURRENCY OF PALAU

 Palau uses US dollars so if you are from the US, you don’t have to exchange money.
-Visa and Mastercard credit cards are also widely accepted but beware that American Express are not generally accepted.
+Visa and Mastercard credit cards are also widely accepted but beware that American Express is not generally accepted.

 VISA POLICY OF PALAU

 The visa policy of Palau allows almost all nationalities to get visa on arrival or visa exemption.
-The only two countries that need to apply for visa in advance are Bangladesh and Myanmar.
+The only two countries that need to apply for a visa in advance are Bangladesh and Myanmar.

 OFFICIAL LANGUAGES OF PALAU